List of ecoregions affected by woody plant encroachment: Zambia

 Woody encroachment has been recorded in southern Zambia.
 Between 1986 and 2010 woody cover increased from 26% to 45% in Kafue Flats and Lochinvar National Park.
 A common encroacher species is Dichrostachys cinerea.

 Zimbabwe

 There is evidence of woody plant encroachment in Zimbabwe, among others by Vachellia karroo.
-Document notions of woody encroachment in Zimbabwe and its impact on land use date back to 1945.
+Documented observations of woody encroachment in Zimbabwe and its impact on land use date back to 1945.
 Encroaching species include Colophospermum mopane, Boscia corymbosa, Acacia rehmanniana, and Bauhinia petersiana.

 Other ecoregions

+Sudan

-There is evidence of woody encroachment by Acacia leata, Acacia mellifera, Acacia polyacantha, Acacia senegal and Vachellia seyal in Sudan.
+There is evidence of woody encroachment by Acacia laeta, Acacia mellifera, Acacia polyacantha, Acacia senegal and Vachellia seyal in Sudan.

-Reference map

-The following map displays the countries that are addressed in this article, i.e. countries that feature ecosystems with scientifically documented woody encroachment.